rickstaa/.ros_conda_wrapper/README.md

 ### ROS Conda wrapper commands

 All of the original `conda` commands work as expected.
-Additionally, a additional ``--ros_wrapper`` command has been added.
+Additionally, a additional `--ros_wrapper` command has been added.
 This command takes the following options:

 -   `activate`: Activates the ROS Conda wrapper.
 -   `deactivate`: Deactivates the ROS Conda wrapper.
--   `init <CONDA_ENVIRONMENT>`: Initializes a given <CONDA_ENVIRONMENT> to work with ROS.
+-   `init <CONDA_ENVIRONMENT>`: Initializes a given &lt;CONDA_ENVIRONMENT> to work with ROS.
--   `deinit <CONDA_ENVIRONMENT>`: Deinitailizes a given ROS <CONDA_ENVIRONMENT> to work.
+-   `deinit <CONDA_ENVIRONMENT>`: Deinitailizes a given ROS &lt;CONDA_ENVIRONMENT> to work.
 -   `-h, --help`: Displays usage information.
 -   `-h, --help`: ROS Conda wrapper version.

 :information_source: The `conda --ros_wrapper init` command does not create the environment itself it only performs some actions such that ros will work inside a python 3 Conda environment.

 ### ROS Conda wrapper enviroment variables